 - Glue

 Start by folding a piece of coloured card in half so you can see where the centre of it is.
-I really recommend card rather than paper for this craft as paper can get too soggy with the large amount of paint.
+I really recommend card rather than paper for this craft as paper can get saturated and too soggy with the large amount of paint.

 Grab your white paint and make a triangle shape on one side.
-Pop some paint in the middle of your triangle so there will be enough to spread round, although you can always add more later if you like!
+Pop some paint in the middle of your triangle so there will be enough to spread round, although you can always add more later if you like.

 Next fold the coloured card in half again so that the paint will splat onto both sides.